mahdi-noori-ai/Deep-Learning/Hyperparameter_tuning_optuna/readme.txt

 ## Overview

 This project demonstrates hyperparameter tuning using Optuna on a deep learning model.
 The notebook leverages TensorFlow and TensorFlow Hub for model building and training, focusing on optimizing the model's performance through careful adjustment of hyperparameters.
+Hyperparameter tuning is crucial for improving the accuracy, efficiency, and generalization of machine learning models.
+Optuna provides an efficient and flexible way to automate this process, helping you find the best hyperparameters systematically.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+- Python 3.6 or higher
+- Git
+- Jupyter Notebook

 ## Installation